Introduction: CNC MOXYP Project, a Step by Step Guide With Files, Approximately $300 Dollars

 The hardest part of the project will be getting all the part together.

 Here is the Excel Sheet that will help you know how much you will spend and where can you find the materials.
-If you which to find the parts in another part, just make sure is the same hardware and if you click the amazon links it will help me to continue this, the links wont charge you more.
-I'm just getting a percentage by amazon by guiding you there and it will not cost you anything.
+If you which to find the parts in another part, just make sure is the same hardware and if you click the Amazon links it will help me to continue this, the links won't charge you more.
+I'm just getting a percentage by Amazon by guiding you there and it will not cost you anything.

 Here are the parts if you don't want to open the excel file: